code-charity/Bulk-Contributor/README.md

 > #### <code>_Getting done everything repetitive that humans don't like.
-Not only clean-ups / typo corrections.
-You might know something specific from your field.
-That is as big as your niche is, if we can fix it for everybody._</code>
+Not only typo clean-ups.
+You might know something specific from your field, that is as big as your niche is, if we can fix it for everybody._</code>

 ### Did you hear about [Wikipedia/MediaWiki Bots?](https://en.wikipedia.org/wiki/Wikipedia:Bots)
  - 2500 such routines are approved there ( https://en.wikipedia.org/wiki/Category:Approved_Wikipedia_bot_requests_for_approval )